Softball at the Summer Olympics: Expulsion from the Olympic program

 On 11 July 2005, the IOC voted to drop baseball and softball from the Olympic program for 2012, a decision that was reaffirmed on 9 February 2006.
 The vote to keep softball on the program required a simple majority of the 105 eligible voters, but the vote ended up as 52–52 with one abstention.
 It was officially decided in August 2009 at IOC Board meeting in Berlin that it would not be included in the 2016 Summer Olympics.
 This was the first time in 69 years that sports--softball and polo--had been removed from the Olympic program.
 The selection of which sports to include on the London Program was done via secret ballot.

 The decision to remove softball from the Olympics in advance of the Beijing Games created a sense of urgency for some development players to make their senior national teams by 2008 as they would not otherwise have a chance to compete at the Olympics.

 The removal of softball from the Olympics has had an adverse impact on the game: Australia's government gave less funding to the sport as a result of the decision.
 This means players had to reduce their international travel for competition at the highest levels.

 The IOC decision to include two other sports, golf and rugby sevens, on the Olympic program was perceived by the softball community as a likely end of their ability to get back onto the Olympic program.
 On 1 April 2011, the International Softball Federation and International Baseball Federation announced they were preparing a joint proposal to revive play of both sports at the 2020 Summer Olympics.

 Re-inclusion on the Olympic program

 On August 3, 2016, the IOC voted to include baseball and softball in the 2020 Summer Olympics, along with karate, sport climbing, surfing and skateboarding.
-Softball, however, will not be included in the 2024 Paris Olympics, but it is expected that the sport will be included, along with baseball, in the 2028 Los Angeles Olympics due to both sports' huge popularity in the United States.
+Softball was not be included in the 2024 Paris Olympics, but it is expected that the sport will be included, along with baseball, in the 2028 Los Angeles Olympics due to both sports' huge popularity in the United States.